allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Some teams have excellent frontend skills but other...<br/>
 Let’s say that they are really good in doing BigData.<br/>

-Developing modern Frontend isn’t easy, following aspects are involved:
+Developing modern frontend isn’t easy, following aspects are involved:

-* Classical SOA-style data integration, often done by dedicated service, called Backend for Frontends or Edge Service.
+* Classical SOA-style data integration, often done by a dedicated service, called Backend for Frontends or Edge Service.
 * Managing frontend dependencies (JS, CSS scripts) required by various HTML fragments.
 * Allowing interactions between HTML fragments served by different services.
 * Consistent way of measuring users activities (traffic analytics).
 * Content customization.
 * Providing tools for A/B testing.
-* Handling errors and slow responses from Backend services.
+* Handling errors and slow responses from backend services.
-* There are many Frontend devices: Web browser, mobile...
+* There are many frontend devices: web browser, mobile...
 Smart TV and PlayStation® are waiting in the queue.
 * Offering excellent UX to all users (omnichannel).

 And the last 2 things are most important and most challenging.
-It means that your Frontend applications should be consistent, well integrated and *smooth*.
+It means that your frontend applications should be consistent, well integrated and *smooth*.
 Event if they shouldn’t necesserily be monolithic they should *look like* a monolith.

 I give you one example from Spotify.